shreejayshrestha/Master_Thesis_MCT_2021/README.md

 # Master_Thesis_MCT_2021

 This repository contains some digital files associated with my master thesis in *Music Communication and Technology*, titled, **Study of Low Frequency Impact Sound Transmission For Auralization**.
 It includes the audio files of original and auralized sound pressure in the receiving room (one listening position at a corner and 5 source position on the ceiling) for the three sound sources used in my master thesis.
 Similarly, it contains my original scripts to read and process raw data.
-The scripts calls many functions owned by Peter Svennson, which are not included here, if interested, please contact me or <a href="https://www.ntnu.edu/employees/peter.svensson">Peter Svennson</a>.
+The scripts calls many functions owned by Peter Svensson, which are not included here, if interested, please contact me or <a href="https://www.ntnu.edu/employees/peter.svensson">Peter Svennson</a>.

 Overview of the audio files:
 1. *2021_06_30_mb_orig.wav* Original sound pressure for excitation with medisin ball